13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 6. joy

-Furry noses can also tremble with joy.
-When positively excited, your four-legged friend may go into an intense frenzy of joy.
-This state is accompanied by Tail wagging, barking and even Bouncing, jumping and Prancing.
-If your pet gets a lot of positive attention in the form of intense petting or treats, tremors may occur.
+Pets can also tremble with joy.
+Positive excitement can cause your four-legged friend to go into an intense frenzy of joy.
+This state is accompanied by tail wagging, barking and even hopping, jumping and prancing.
+If your pet receives a lot of positive attention in the form of intense petting or treats, they may tremble.

-However, it is possible that he has learned in the past to receive a treat or a caress when he trembles.
-Then it can be here so to speak 'artificial tremor which your rascal cleverly uses for his interests.
+However, it is possible that he has learned in the past to receive a treat or a stroke when he trembles.
+In this case, it may be a case of 'artificial trembling', so to speak, which your rascal is cleverly using for his own interests.

 7. neurological diseases such as epilepsy